kagzouli/StationDemoProject/terraformaws/README.md

  - This part is used to create the EFS storage for the usage of a container docker mysql (If we do not use RDS)

+### apigateways

+ - This part is just a sample to show how to create apigateways

 ### vars